Sarapuce/iward2/README.md

 ## How does it works ?

-1. Log in to the app with the password set in env variable.
+1. Log in to the app with the `PASSWORD` set in env variable.
 The default one is `password` (I should use a hash but I'm lazy)
 2. There are CSRF but I'm also to lazy to patch them
 3. Input the email you want to use in the first field
 4. Copy the link in your email address and paste it in the second field
 5. You should have an interface which shows you how much ward you have
+6. You can just let the application validate your steps automatically every day or input a number to do a manual validation